We value working with people different from ourselves

 Principal Investigator

 Rex Bernardo has been on the faculty at the University of Minnesota since 2000.
 He obtained a B.S. degree in agriculture, majoring in plant breeding, at the Visayas State College of Agriculture in the Philippines in 1984.
 He graduated summa cum laude and worked in a national breeding program for sweet potato.
 In 1988 he obtained a Ph.D. degree in plant breeding at the University of Illinois at Urbana-Champaign.
-Prior to coming to Minnesota, Dr. Bernardo was a research scientist at Limagrain Genetics, Champaign, Illinois for 9 years and a faculty member at Purdue University for 3 years.
-He has been a visiting scientist at INRA in Gif-sur-Yvette, France; Limagrain Europe in Riom, France; Wageningen University in the Netherlands; CIRAD in Montpellier, France; BOKU University near Vienna, Austria; and University of Bologna in Italy.
+Prior to coming to Minnesota, Rex was a research scientist at Limagrain Genetics, Champaign, Illinois for 9 years and a faculty member at Purdue University for 3 years.
+He has been a visiting scientist at INRA in Gif-sur-Yvette, France; Limagrain Europe in Riom, France; Wageningen University in the Netherlands; CIRAD in Montpellier, France; BOKU University near Vienna, Austria; University of Bologna in Italy; and University of Milan in Italy.

-Professor Bernardo has served as an associate editor and a technical editor of Crop Science and as an editor of Theoretical and Applied Genetics.
-His awards include the Young Crop Scientist Award from the Crop Science Society of America (CSSA) in 1999; Fellow of CSSA in 2005; Fellow of the American Society of Agronomy in 2005; Plant Breeding Impact Award from the National Association of Plant Breeders in 2015; and Crop Science Research Award from CSSA in 2019.
+Rex has served as an associate editor and a technical editor of Crop Science and as an editor of Theoretical and Applied Genetics.
+His awards include the Young Crop Scientist Award from the Crop Science Society of America (CSSA) in 1999; Fellow of CSSA in 2005; Fellow of the American Society of Agronomy in 2005; Plant Breeding Impact Award from the National Association for Plant Breeding (NAPB) in 2015; Crop Science Research Award from CSSA in 2019; Distinguished University Teaching Professor from the University of Minnesota in 2024; and Lifetime Achievement Award from NAPB in 2024.

-Professor Bernardo’s top 5 strengths from StengthsFinders are Strategic, Belief, Learner, Responsibility, and Ideation.
-In his leisure time, Rex enjoys playing the acoustic guitar, taking his wife, Chona, on dates (usually a restaurant, swing dancing, or tandem biking), and hanging out with their six adult F1 progeny.
+Rex’s top 5 strengths from StengthsFinders are Strategic, Belief, Learner, Responsibility, and Ideation.
+In his leisure time, Rex enjoys playing the acoustic guitar, taking his wife, Chona, on dates (usually a restaurant, swing dancing, or tandem biking), and hanging out with their six adult F1 progeny and four F2 progeny.